krippendorflab/krippendorflab.github.io/talks.markdown

 #### International conferences
 Conference on Recent Developments in Strings and Gravity, Corfu (Sep.
 2019).
 Conference on Geometry and Strings, Ringberg Castle (July 2018).
-Grand Unification ink the Real World BCTP, Bonn.
+Grand Unification in the Real World BCTP, Bonn.
 Post-inflationary string cosmology, University of Bologna (Sept.
 2017).
 Gordon Research Conference on String Theory & Cosmology (Lucca, Italy), plenary talk due to poster prize (May 2017).
 String/M-theory Compactifications and